SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 > Tip: You can search in BAS for semantic:headerContent simply by pressing CTRL + F.

-We will change other text values directly in Views, for a better training experience.
+We will change other text values directly in Views for a better training experience.

 ### Changes in List.view.xml

-You add CustomerID in the list.
-This means removing the number and numberUnit fields from our master list and adding customer ID in the list item.
+You add CustomerID to the list.
+This means removing the number and numberUnit fields from our master list and adding the customer ID in the list item.

 ```
    <items>